kmzbrnoI/mtb-daemon/tcp-protocol/messages.md

 ### Module output/s changed

-This event is sent to all clients with subscribed module in case of any output change on the module.
+This event is sent to all clients with subscribed module excluding the client that requested the output setting in case of any output change on the module.

 ```json
 {